L3gomancer/FalloutOneFollowersNicoleTwineStory/README.md

 # Nicole's Dialogue

 Click [here](https://l3gomancer.github.io/FalloutOneFollowersNicoleTwineStory/FO%20Nicole.html) to play.
-This is an interactive fiction, mostly in HTML and CSS, made with [Twine](https://twinery.org).
+This is an interactive fiction, mostly in HTML and CSS, made with [Twine](https://twinery.org) (ctrl+click to open in a new tab).

 It is inspired by dialogue with Nicole, the leader of a [cult of librarians](https://fallout.fandom.com/wiki/Nicole), in the first Fallout game.